Table of content

 How Does Dedicated Team Collaboration with Uptech Work?

-Uptech team has a broad experience of collaboration with a client within a dedicated team contract.
+Uptech team has a broad experience of collaboration with a client within a dedicated development team contract.
 About 25% of the projects we start every year are based on the dedicated team model.
 Moreover, 25% of projects started with other business models eventually switched to the dedicated team.

 Here's how we usually start a new dedicated team project: